Representing Random Utility Choice Models with Neural Networks: Numerical Estimation on Real Data

-Except for the random forest model, we implement all other benchmarks using Keras.
+Except for the RF model, we implement all other benchmarks using Keras.
 Appendix~\ref{app:implementation} details our approach for estimating the neural networks-based models.
-A code snippet is provided to illustrate the ease of implementation using Keras.
+We use label smoothing as a norm-based regularization method on the neural network's outputs and specify Exponential Linear Unit (ELU) activation functions~\citep{clevert2015fast}.
+For each model, we conduct an extensive parameter search in the training process.
+We use the validation set to tune the hyper-parameters on each data split.
 We test different complexities for the building-block neural networks.
-In particular, for each method, we experiment with $(\ell,w) \in \{ (3,10),(5,20), (10,30) \}$, where recall that $\ell$ denotes the depth of the network and $w$ its width.\footnote{We omit certain instantiations of $(\ell,w)$ if the corresponding running times are prohibitive, or if the number of parameters becomes excessive.} For our RUMnet architecture, we also test out different number of samples $K \in \{5,10\}$ controlling for the latent heterogeneity of customers and products.
-We also test the DeepMNL model of Section~\ref{subsec:discussion}, which is similar in spirit to a RUMnet model that does not capture any latent heterogeneity, i.e., $K=1$.
-Note that when, in addition, $(\ell,w)=(0,0)$, the DeepMNL coincides with the MNL model.
-For RFs, we vary the number of trees in the forest in $\{50,100,200,400\}$ and the maximum tree depth in $\{5,10,20\}$; we then pick the forest with the best loss on the validation set.
+In particular, for each neural network-based model, we vary the parameters $(\ell,w) \in \{ (3,10),(5,20), (10,30) \}$, where recall that $\ell$ denotes the depth of the network and $w$ its width.\footnote{We omit certain instantiations of $(\ell,w)$ if the corresponding running times are prohibitive, or if the number of parameters becomes excessive.} For our RUMnet architecture, we also vary number of samples $K \in \{5,10\}$ controlling for the latent heterogeneity of customers and products.
+We report the performance of the DeepMNL model of Section~\ref{subsec:discussion}, which is essentially a RUMnet model that does not capture any latent heterogeneity, i.e., $K=1$.
+For RFs, we jointly vary the number of trees in the forest in $\{50,100,200,400\}$ and the maximum tree depth in $\{5,10,20\}$; we then pick the forest with the best loss on the validation set.

 We use 10-fold cross-validation and report the averaged log-likelihood loss and classification over the ten splits.
-We use a 70/15/15 split for the train/validation/test sets respectively.
-Recall that the log-likelihood loss was defined in Equation~\eqref{eq:logloss}.
-Moreover, we define the {\em accuracy} as the percentage of correct predictions for the chosen alternative.
+More precisely, we use a 80/10/10 split for the train/validation/test sets respectively.
+For each model, we use the validation set to determine the best value of the hyperparameters, such as the depth and width of the network for RUMnet, and we then evaluate the corresponding models on the test set.
+Importantly, the test set is never seen during training, which enables us to assess the out-of-sample performance of the models.
+In addition to the log-likelihood loss defined in Equation~\eqref{eq:logloss}, we also report the {\em accuracy}, defined as the percentage of correct predictions for the chosen alternative.
+In terms of running time, RUMnets are more computationally intensive than other methods, as we discuss in Appendix~\ref{app:implementation}.